Welcome to TorchQuantum’s documentation!#

 Usage#

-Construct quantum NN models as simple as constructing a normal pytorch model.
+Construct parameterized quantum circuit models as simple as constructing a normal pytorch model.

 import torch.nn as nn